mkaszubowski/reefpoints/source/posts/2016-05-02-phoenix-tips-and-tricks.md

 ### Rendering the `ErrorView` directly

-Most folks use their `ErrorView` to handle rendering responses after they are caught and translated to the propper status code, such as a `Ecto.NoResultsError` rendering the "404.html" template or a `Phoenix.ActionClauseError` error rending the "400.html" template.
+Most folks use their `ErrorView` to handle rendering exceptions after they are caught and translated to the propper status code, such as a `Ecto.NoResultsError` rendering the "404.html" template or a `Phoenix.ActionClauseError` rending the "400.html" template.
 What many miss is the fact that the ErrorView is just like any other view.
 It can and should be called directly to render responses for your error cases rather than relying on exceptions for all error possibilities.
 For example, imagine handling the error cases for our `PostController` in the previous example:

 ```elixir
 def create(conn, %{"post" => post_params}, current_user) do